-It has also been shown that kissing does in fact, give you cooties.
-A new study by British scientists has shown that kissing helps women build up a tolerance to Cytomegalovirus, which lives in human saliva.
-Normally innocuous, when introduced during a pregnancy, it can be incredibly dangerous; killing unborn babies or causing birth defects like cerebral palsy or deafness.
+It has also been shown that kissing does, in fact, give you cooties.
+A 2009 study published in the in the journal Medical Hypotheses concluded that kissing helps women build up a tolerance to cytomegalovirus, which lives in human saliva.
+The virus, normally innocuous, can be dangerous when its introduced during a pregnancy.
+It can kill unborn fetuses or cause birth defects like cerebral palsy and deafness.
 However, if cytomegalovirus is introduced to a woman in small amounts before she gives birth, she will build up an immunity to it, rendering the baby safe.

 It should be noted that not all cultures kiss.
 This may mean that the behavior is not hardwired and can be modified by culture.
 If kissing in a particular culture is seen as taboo, people may not do it even if there is a biological urge.

 While there is no one single reason we can point to as the cause for our urge to swap spit, one thing seems to be agreed upon – it certainly feels good.

 - The first on-screen kiss was shot by the Edison Company in 1896.
 The film was 30 seconds long and consisted entirely of a man and a woman kissing close up.